Vitamin C Serum: for Day or Night?

-Get the lowdown on the age-old conundrum of vitamin C serumsPosted on June 8, 2021 Written by: 100% PURE ®
+Get the lowdown on when to apply vitamin C serumPosted on October 17, 2022 Written by: 100% PURE ®

 Is this the actual riddle of the Sphinx?
 It might as well be, with how many people it befuddles on a daily basis.
 This question has been circulated more widely as of late, as vitamin C serums continue to trend in the skin care market.